 How does wine go bad in the first place?
 The answer is actually very scientific and interesting if you like that sort of thing.
 Wine is corked for a reason, the cork is made of wood tissue and it expands when it’s moist.

 Wine is stored sideways so the cork stays moist and expanded, keeping oxygen out of the bottle.
-Once oxygen hits the wine it begins a chemical reaction with the sugars and alcohol naturally found in the wine.
-As the sugars and alcohol begin to oxidize, the flavor of wine shifts, drastically.
+Once oxygen hits the wine it begins a chemical reaction with the sugars naturally found in the wine.
+As the sugars begin to oxidize, the flavor of wine shifts, drastically.

 You’ll never want to get past the expiration date if you do, wine takes on a vinegar-like flavor.
 That is when you know wine has gone bad.